darkweak/souin/README.md

     disable_body: true # Prevent the body from being used in the cache key
     disable_host: true # Prevent the host from being used in the cache key
     disable_method: true # Prevent the method from being used in the cache key
+    disable_query: true # Prevent the query string from being used in the cache key
     headers: # Add headers to the key
       - Authorization # Add the header value in the key
       - Content-Type # Add the header value in the key